hayleyarodgers/pwa-text-editor/README.md

 ### Tools and Technologies Used

 To create this application, I used used:
-- idb
-- IndexedDB
+- IndexedDB and idb as a database
-- Webpack
+- Webpack to bundle front-end code
-- Workbox
+- Workbox to create a service worker that caches static assets
 - And, Heroku.

 ### Screenshot of Application